This is based on opinion. Please don't list it on a work's trope example list.

 "Jack and the Warrior Woman."
 Sure, most viewers were certain that Ikra was evil and was going to betray Jack, but that almost made it worse!
-The audience guessed it, Jack could have guessed it, he really should have known, but he was too sad, lonely, and kind to.
-Let that be repeated, in this story, a multi-episode Story Arc ends in the gut-wrenching defeat of the hero, because said hero was too sad, lonely and kind!
-And this was just the 6th episode!
+The audience guessed it, Jack could have guessed it, he really should have known: his loneliness and his compassion were both expertly exploited.

 "Jack and the Travelling Creatures".
 After the whole episode Jack had spent travelling, passing test after test to prove his worth, he finally stands before the real, genuine time portal.
 There is a guardian in front of it and Jack humbly asks to be allowed to use it and is denied.
 He sounds so jaded after he realizes that he has to fight yet again.

 Jack: "I had hoped that just once, I would not have to battle for my goal, because it is noble and just.
 But I see that this is impossible."